TERREMEMBER/znbase/docs/content/latest/secure/tls-encryption/_index.md

 ---
-title: Encryption in Transit on YugabyteDB Clusters
+title: Encryption in Transit on ZNbaseDB Clusters
 headerTitle: Encryption in Transit
 linkTitle: Encryption in Transit
 description: Enable encryption in transit (using TLS) to protect network communication.